jwjacobson/gridlington-game/README.md

-# Gridlington game -- catch the square!
+# Gridlington: catch the blue rectangle!

 ## About
 A little browser game in HTML, CSS, and Javascript.
-Click the colored square!
+Click the blue rectangle!
 It will flash pink if you catch it.

 A game version of the original [Gridlington](https://github.com/jwjacobson/gridlington).